-What is the purpose of this research trial?2

-What are the vaccines against?2

-Summary of the trial3

-What vaccines are being used in this trial?4

-Do I have to take part?4

-Am I suitable to take part?5

-What will happen if I decide to take part?6

-How many visits will I have to attend?9

-What things should I consider before taking part in this study?10

-Are there things I will be asked to avoid doing during the trial?11

-What are the risks of taking part in this trial?11

-Will I be protected against COVID-19 from having the vaccines in this trial?13

-If you find out that having two different vaccines does not give good immune responses against COVID- 19 will you give me another vaccine?13

-What if I am eligible for routine immunisation against COVID-19, or become eligible whilst enrolled in the trial?14

-What are the advantages of taking part?14

-What should you do if you believe you may have developed COVID-19 during the trial?14

-Will I be compensated for taking part in this trial?15

-What if the area I live in, or where the trial is, goes back into lockdown or high level restrictions?
-15

-What if new information becomes available?16

-Will I be given proof of immunisation?
-If "vaccine passports" are introduced will I get one from being in the trial?

-What will happen if I do not want to carry on with the trial?16

-Could things be done better?

-What if something goes wrong?16

-Complaints statement

-Would my taking part in this trial be kept confidential?17

-What will happen to my data?17
+What is the purpose of this research trial?
+2 What are the vaccines against?
+2 Summary of the trial 3 What vaccines are being used in this trial?
+4 Do I have to take part?
+4 Am I suitable to take part?
+5 What will happen if I decide to take part?
+6 How many visits will I have to attend?
+9 What things should I consider before taking part in this study?
+11 Are there things I will be asked to avoid doing during the trial?
+11 What are the risks of taking part in this trial?
+11 Will I be protected against COVID-19 from having the vaccines in this trial?
+13 If you find out that having two different vaccines does not give good immune responses a COVID-19 will you give me another vaccine?
+What if I am eligible for routine immunisation against COVID-19, or become eligible whilst en in the trial?
+What are the advantages of taking part?
+14 What should you do if you believe you may have developed COVID-19 during the trial?
+14 Will I be compensated for taking part in this trial?
+15 What if the area I live in, or where the trial is, goes back into lockdown or high level restrictions ?16 What if new information becomes available?
+16 Will I be given proof of immunisation?
+If "vaccine passports" are introduced will I get one being in the trial?
+What will happen if I do not want to carry on with the trial?
+16 Could things be done better?
+17 What if something goes wrong?
+17 Complaints statement 17 Would my taking part in this trial be kept confidential?